 Whereas, in the judgment of the Legislature, these facts create an emergency within the meaning of the Constitution of Maine and require the following legislation as immediately necessary for the preservation of the public peace, health and safety; now, therefore,’

-Amend the bill by striking out everything after the enacting clause and before the summary and inserting the following:
+Amend the bill by striking out all of section 2 and inserting the following: